kanincityy/bert_pos/README.md

-# 🧠 Fine-Tuning BERT for Part-of-Speech Tagging (CONLL-U)
+# Fine-Tuning BERT for Part-of-Speech Tagging (CONLL-U)

 This project implements a **Part-of-Speech (POS) tagging model** using `bert-base-uncased`, fine-tuned for **token-level classification** on linguistic data in **CONLL-U format**.

 Built using **PyTorch** and **Hugging Face Transformers**, the system aligns tokens and labels with custom dataset loaders and training logic, enabling robust experimentation on POS tagging tasks.

-> 📘 Project created as part of my MSc coursework in Computational Linguistics @ UCL.
+> Project created as part of my MSc coursework in Computational Linguistics @ UCL.

 ---

-## 🎯 Objective
+## Objective

 To build a reusable and interpretable token classification pipeline using a pre-trained Transformer for **grammatical structure prediction** — a foundational task in NLP pipelines, especially for **downstream parsing, NER, and language modeling**.

 ---

-## 🛠️ Technologies Used
+## 🛠Technologies Used

 | Category        | Libraries/Tools                         |
 |------------------|------------------------------------------|